sphinx-labs/sphinx/docs/constructor-args.md

 }
 ```

 The [reference name](https://github.com/sphinx-labs/sphinx/blob/develop/docs/config-file.md#reference-names) of this contract is `MyFirstContract`.
-You can use the contract reference `{{ MyFirstContract }}` as a constructor argument value anywhere in your config file.
+You can use the contract reference `{{ MyFirstContract }}` as a replacement for the address of `MyFirstContract`.
+You can use contract references anywhere in your config file.
 For example, if you have another contract in your config file, you can do this:

 ```ts
 MySecondContract: {